 There are many ways to share your designs, including blogs and social media accounts.
-I really enjoyed posting art on my blog Originalities while I was improving my drawing and design skills.
+I really enjoyed posting art on a blog while I was improving my drawing and design skills.
 There are many reasons to share your work, including:

 - Improving your writing quality

 - Inspiring you (it’s exciting to have people comment on your designs)